 An initial Project Application providing a Preliminary Environmental Assessment was prepared and submitted to the Department of Planning.
 The Director-General issued environmental assessment requirements (Director General Requirements) on 20 May 2010 outlining key issues to be addressed in the environmental assessment of the project.
-This Environmental Assessment addresses the Director General Requirements and contains a Statement of Commitments.
+The submitted EA addressed the Director General Requirements and contains a Statement of Commitments which have been revisited and revised in this Report.

-76. STATE ENVIRONMENTAL PLANNING POLICY (INFRASTRUCTURE) 2007
+7.8 STATE ENVIRONMENTAL PLANNING POLICY (INFRASTRUCTURE) 2007